Mathilde Tantot Heats Up Instagram As She Wears An Open Cardigan And Nothing Else For Racy New Photo

 “Oooooo so beautiful,” a third fan chimed in, adding a string of black heart emoji after the words.

-“[T]he hottest countryside girl ever,” another one added, pairing the reply with a heart-eyed face, a red heart, fire and hands raised emoji.
+“[T]he hottest countryside girl ever,” another one added, pairing the reply with a heart-eyed face, a red heart, fire and hands-raised emoji.

 Tantot is known for a lot of things, but hiding her body from the camera isn’t one of them.
-As The Inquisitr has previously reported, Tantot took to her Instagram feed over to weekend to once again tease her legion of fans with a photo of herself that showcased her ample assets in a close-up shot.
+As The Inquisitr has previously reported, Tantot took to her Instagram feed over to weekend to once again tease her legion of fans with a photo that showcased her ample assets in a close-up shot.
 She wore a black bra made from fabric that had a bit of a sheen to it for the picture, which has since been deleted.